madetech/data-tech-reviews/articles/iceberg/iceberg.md

 > Partition layout evolution can update the layout of a table as data volume or query patterns change

 As described in [Storage Separation](#storage-separation) common query transformations can be implemented as partitions, reducing re-computation.
 Reading between the lines it feels like the goal is to have this as an adaptive component of Iceberg rather than relying on explicit implementation.

+##### Event listeners

+Iceberg has a framework that allows other services to be notified when an event occurs on an Iceberg table.
+Currently, this feature is in the early stages, and only an event when a table is scanned can be emitted.
+This framework, however, provides the ability for future capabilities, such as keeping caches, materialized views, and indexes in sync with the raw data.[^6]

 #### Common to Both